italrr/canvas/docs/Spec.md

 - `eq`: It returns 1 if all items are "equal".
 It works with numbers and strings.
 - `neq`: The opposite of eq.
 - `gt`: It returns 1 if all the items value are in descending order (15 5 1).
 It works with numbers.
-- `gte`: It returns 1 if all the items value are in descending order OR are equal to the first (15 15 1).
+- `gte`: It returns 1 if all the items value are in descending order OR are equal to the last in order (15 15 1).
 It works with numbers.
 - `lt`: It returns 1 if all the items value are in ascending order (1 5 15).
 It works with numbers.
-- `lte`: It returns 1 if all the items value are in ascending order OR are equal to the first (1 5 5).
+- `lte`: It returns 1 if all the items value are in ascending order OR are equal to the last in order (1 5 5).
 It works with numbers.

 ### Standard Operators